DanielleSmikle/MatchingCards/README.md

 -CSS

 ## Playing The Game
-To start, user will click the start game option and being clicking faced down cards to reveal the image underneath.
-Once the first click is made, the clock will begin to count down.
-User must reveal all matching pair before the expiration of the clock.
+Users will start by clicking on a faced down card to reveal the hidden image.
+Once image has found its match, points will be collected until player reaches the total number of 12!

 ## Wire Frames
 <img width="514" alt="Wire Frame" src="https://user-images.githubusercontent.com/98438184/159110829-cf9fd9b0-7541-4901-888b-17a2f7acffd6.png">